Is Proofreading a Good Side Hustle? (15 Reasons Why It Is)

 A laptop, coffee mug, and a pile of papers that have been proofread with a red pen sit on top of a desk in a home office.

 I think proofreading is a good side gig.
-However, proofreading has downsides, too, so you’ll need to decide whether the pros outweigh the cons.
+However, it has downsides, too, so you’ll need to decide whether the pros outweigh the cons.

 Let’s discover 15 reasons why proofreading is a solid side hustle.